6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Tooth Extraction in Owens Cross Roads, Alabama

-Dr. Duling provides simple extractions, which remove teeth that are visible in the mouth.
-During treatment, the mouth is numbed and the patient is under dental sedation or anesthesia.
+We’ll explain the treatment and any potential risks.
+The mouth is numbed during treatment, and the patient is under dental sedation or anesthesia.
 Dr. Duling gently rocks the tooth back and forth, loosening it for extraction.
+Simple extractions are typically used for overcrowded, damaged, or infected teeth.
+For more complex needs, we will refer you to a local surgeon.

 Do I Need a Simple Tooth Extraction?